JAWAHAR-SHREE-RAM/INF502/Assingment1.md

 13. Complete Part 2.
 Then, come back here and answer the following:
 Report your experience of submitting the Part 2.
 Please, include the steps you followed, the commands you used, and the hurdles you faced (within the file you created for the **Part 1**).
 ```
+First it was difficult for me to fnd where should I need to create the .md for part2.
+After finding it and adding all the details of the recent paper which I have gone through.
+Again I struggeld to find how to perform pull request.
+And finally some how I did the pull request and sharing my experience of the part 2.
+But it was a great oppurtunity for me to learn about the Git.

+Thank you ANA..

 ```